karmada-io/website/docs/userguide/scheduling/workload-rebalancer.md

 ## What's next

-For detail demo of workload rebalancer you can refer to the tutorial [Workload Rebalancer](../../tutorials/workload-rebalancer.md)
+For a detailed demo of the workload rebalancer you can refer to the tutorial [Workload Rebalancer](../../tutorials/workload-rebalancer.md)